ULL-ESIT-PAI-2025-2026/2025-2026-pai-integraci-n-continua-2025-2026-pai-integracion-continua/slides/README.md

 ## 🌐 Deployment with GitHub Pages

-:contentReference[oaicite:1]{index=1} allows you to host static web applications directly from a repository.
+Github Pages allows you to host static web applications directly from a repository.

 In this project: